 \subsection{Structure of $\mathcal{X}$}

-Now it remains to give a description of $\mathcal{X}$ in terms of $X'$.
-It turns out that the structure of $\mathcal{X}$ depends on the residual of the connection. \begin{lem} Let $(E,\nabla,\Psi)$ be an element in $\mathcal{X}$.
-For each point $x \in D$, the residual of $\nabla$ at $x$ is a rational semisimple element. \end{lem}
+We will give a description of $\mathcal{X}$ in terms of $X'$.
+It turns out that the structure of $\mathcal{X}$ depends on the residue of the logarithmic connection. \begin{lem} Let $(E,\nabla,\Psi)$ be an element in $\mathcal{X}$.
+For each point $x \in D$, the residue of $\nabla$ at $x$ is a rational semisimple element. \end{lem}